 Synonyms: Cephalophysis leucospila var. caelivicina (Poelt & Hertel) H. Kilias & Scheid.; Lecidea mashiginii Lynge; Lecidea subtumidula Nyl.; Lecidea ultima Th.
 Fr.; Lecidea ultima var. caelivicina Poelt & Hertel

 Description: Thallus endosubstratic or thinly episubstratic, continuous or rimose-areolate, whitish, sometimes reduced to a few scattered granules around the apothecia, without a distinct prothallus.
 Medulla thin, white, I-.
 Apothecia lecideine, 0.1-0.5(-0.8) mm across, black, glossy, epruinose, with a flat to slightly convex disc, and a thin, soon excluded proper margin.
-Proper exciple brown-black in outer part, reddish brown within; epithecium bright blue-green, to 35 µm high, N+ purple-red; hymenium pale blue-green to almost colourless 50-70 µm high, I+ blue; paraphyses weakly conglutinate, easily separable in water, simple or rarely furcate and anastomosing, to 1.7-2.2 µm thick at mid-level, the apical cells markedly swollen and 5-8(-10) µm wide; hypothecium olive-brown to brown-black, K+ reddish, N+ purple-red.
-Asci 8-spored, clavate, bitunicate, thickened at apex with a broad internal beak, I+ blue in the outer part of the apex, Teloschistes-type.
+Proper exciple brown-black in outer part, reddish brown to pale pink within; epithecium bright blue-green, up to 35 µm high, N+ purple-red; hymenium pale emerald green (mostly in upper part) to almost colourless 50-70 µm high, I+ blue; paraphyses weakly coherent, easily separable in water, simple or rarely furcate and anastomosing, submoniliform in upper part, to 1.7-2.2 µm thick at mid-level, the apical cells markedly clavate, 5-8(-10) µm wide; hypothecium olive-brown to brown-black, K+ reddish, N+ purple-red.
+Asci 8-spored, subcylindrical-clavate, bitunicate, thickened at apex with a broad internal beak, I+ blue in the outer part of the apex, approaching the Fuscidea-type.
 Ascospores 1-celled, hyaline, ellipsoid, 6-11 x 4-7 µm.
 Pycnidia black, immersed.
-Conidia bacilliform, 3-5 x c.
+Conidia short-bacilliform, 3-5 x c.
 1 µm.
 Photobiont chlorococcoid.
-Spot tests; K-, C-, KC-, P-.
+Spot tests; K-, C-, KC-, P-, UV-.
 Chemistry: thallus without lichen substances.